1

 An employer is required to file returns and remit wage withholding tax quarterly, monthly, or weekly based upon the employer’s annual wage withholding liability.
 The required filing and remittance frequency is based initially on the employer’s estimated annual Colorado income tax withholding, reported on the employer’s application for a wage withholding account.
 If an employer’s actual Colorado income tax withholding for any calendar year exceeds the initial estimate, the Department will adjust the employer’s required filing and remittance frequency accordingly.
 Changes to the remittance frequency take effect on January 1.

 The due dates for an employer’s filing and remittance are based upon the required frequency for the employer’s filing and remittance.
 If the due date for filing a return and remitting tax falls upon a Saturday, Sunday, or legal holiday, the return and tax are due on the next business day.
-An employer that goes out of business, dissolves or is merged into another corporation, no longer has employees, or otherwise ceases paying wages must file a final wage withholding return and remit all applicable taxes within 30 days of the final payment of wages, unless otherwise required to file and remit tax sooner.
+An employer that goes out of business, dissolves or is merged into another corporation, no longer has employees, or otherwise ceases paying wages must file a final wage withholding return and remit all applicable taxes by the applicable due date.

 An employer whose business does not operate continuously throughout the year may request permission from the Department to file returns for only those periods that the business is in operation.
 If the Department grants such approval, the employer is not required to file returns for those months for which the business does not operate.